sandeshpd/twitter-clone/README.md

 # twitter-clone
-Basic Twitter clone made with Django and Python.
+This is a basic Twitter clone made with Django and Python.
+As of now, the site provides fundamental functionalities similar to Twitter, with a simplistic UI.

+Please note that the current version of the application does not include any elaborate front-end design.
+However, future updates may include major enhancements to improve UI & UX.

 This app is not yet live.
 To see how this app works or looks, follow below steps: